-Still, this focus on the way power presents itself externally, will naturally provoke some malaise, especially among critical readers, for the natural critical tendency is to forcibly shift our gaze away from the display in order to examine the covert, in-depth factors behind it.
-Not to look at the image that seeks to captivate our gaze, the shadow-puppet show on the walls of the cave, but rather to locate the thing the image seeks to cover up.
-For the power of an image to captivate the gaze stems from the fact that it appears in the place of the "full picture", the impossible picture that encompasses reality in its infinite complexity, the picture that exists in theory only.
+Still, this focus on the way power presents itself externally will naturally provoke some malaise, especially among critical readers, for the natural critical tendency is to forcibly shift our gaze away from the display in order to examine the covert, in-depth factors behind it: not to look at the image that seeks to captivate our gaze, the shadow-puppet show on the walls of the cave, but rather to locate the thing that image seeks to cover up.
+For the power of an image to captivate the gaze stems from the fact that it appears in the place of the "full picture," the impossible picture that encompasses reality in its infinite complexity, the picture that exists in theory only.
 That is the basic lie of the fascinating image.
 The reason that it fascinates us is that it presents itself as the full picture, the one picture we must look at.
-The image, the prominent display, places itself in the center and ostensibly denies access to the deep undercurrents flowing beneath it.
+The image, the prominent display, places itself in the center and ostensibly denies access to the deep undercurrents flowing beneath.
 And yet it is this very image – a flattened depiction of complex tensions – that lends itself to symptomatic analysis.
 The epistemic character of a symptom is overdetermination, being the result of more than one causal chain.
-By proposing a symptomatic analysis, there is therefore no intention here of making conjectures about some kind of mother cause – a singular infrastructural and decisive cause, or one that encapsulates all the rest – but rather to proceed by taking into account the overdetermination, the volatile intersection of different causal chains in one symptom.
+By proposing a symptomatic analysis, there is therefore no intention here of making conjectures about some kind of ultimate cause – a singular infrastructural and decisive cause, or one that encapsulates all the rest – but rather to proceed by taking into account the overdetermination, the volatile intersection of different causal chains in one symptom.
 In other words, our goal is to see the object of analysis as a focal point where multiple and contradictory trends intersect, and thus as an expression of a complex array of tensions that do not align into a clear and coherent worldview.

 The article, as such, is divided into two main parts.
-In the first part, I will examine the unique characteristics of the “new authoritarianism”, in particular, its direct appeal to obscenity, in terms of the relationship between the written and unwritten law, and between what is decent and what is obscene.
-In the second part, I will scrutinize the media conditions in which these recent developments have been unfolding, in particular the changes in the public space taking place on the background of a new emergent relationship between the “media” and the “masses”.
+In the first part, I will examine the unique characteristics of the “new authoritarianism,” in particular, its direct appeal to obscenity in terms of the relationship between the written and unwritten law and between what is decent and what is obscene.
+In the second part, I will scrutinize the media conditions in which these recent developments have been unfolding, in particular the changes in the public space taking place on the background of a new emergent relationship between the “media” and the “masses.”

 Liberal democracy in crisis and the new populism

 The wave of populism that has washed over liberal democracies around the globe in recent years has brought what Chantal Mouffe termed “the democratic paradox” back into the central discourse of political science.
 This concept refers to the tension, at the heart of liberal democracy, between the radical egalitarianism denoted by the term “democracy” and the liberal protection of individual rights, a tension that is currently threatening to bring liberal democracy to an end.
-The combination of these two separate foundations of liberal democracy, Mouffe warns, is not inexorable, but rather a product of historical chance, and one that is riddled with tensions and contradictions.
+The combination of these two separate foundations of liberal democracy, Mouffe warns, is not inexorable, but rather a product of historical chance and one that is riddled with tensions and contradictions.